-Less is More is a series of articles that looks at games mechanics, gameplay elements, locations and other such design choices that weren’t needed and how they retract from the overall experience of the game.
+Less is More is a series of articles that looks at games mechanics, gameplay elements, locations and other such design choices that weren’t needed and how they detract from the overall experience of the game.

 I really wanted to like Divinity Dragon Commander.
 On paper, it ticks all my boxes.
-Unique-ish fantasy world, a rich tapestry of characters, turn based world conquering, oh and RTS battles where you play as a dragon with a jetpack.
-Honestly, they had me at jetpack dragon but the rest did sound really interesting as well.
+Unique-ish fantasy world, a rich tapestry of characters, turn-based world conquering, oh and RTS battles where you play as a dragon with a jetpack.
+Honestly, they had me at jetpack dragon, but the rest did sound really interesting as well.
 The problem with Divinity Dragon Commander is that it is the very same rocket fueled dragon that lets the rest of the game down.
 I know, I was disappointed, too.

 The RTS battles would have been much better if they were entirely AI controlled and you could just be a cool dragon.
 Flying around blasting enemy units, healing your own and scrubbing out the whole Commander part of Divinity Dragon Commander.
 Making choices and deciding the future of your kingdom outside the battles is awesome, I love that stuff.
-In battles though it becomes a tiresome, arduous affair.
+In battles though it becomes a dull, arduous affair.
 Technically, players can auto battles or pay a general to participate instead.
 The issue with that is A) the AI can lose even battles that feel like a sure thing and B) you have to pay gold to your generals to fight for you.
 Gold that could be better spent upgrading your units or on powering up your dragon.
-In other words, choosing not to fight a battle in person is rarely the best idea and yet taking part is super boring and you might lose anyway.
+In other words, choosing not to fight a battle in person is rarely the best idea and yet taking part is incredibly dull, and you might lose anyway.
 If Larian could re-release Divinity Dragon Commander then I’d implore them to do one of two things:

 Make a general always control an army.
-Meaning that even when you take part in a battle they are building units and dishing out orders, so all you need to worry about is being a badass dragon.
+Meaning that even when you take part in a battle, they are building units and dishing out orders, so all you need to worry about is being a badass dragon.
 Similar to what we saw in the Drakengard games – man I love those games.

 Simplify the combat and remove the RTS battles entirely.
 The player with the strongest units wins.
 No percentage chance of victory like the current system.
 Just either win or lose.
 The reason for this is because the battles are by far the least interesting part of Divinity Dragon Commander.
 The maps are basically the same and feature a generic fantasy landscape.
 I’d be happy if they were removed the battles and instead focussed on the political elements that it nails.